hasura/graphql-engine/docs/graphql/manual/schema/enums.rst

 You may use native Postgres enum types in your database schema, but they will essentially be treated like text fields in the generated GraphQL schema.
 Therefore, this guide focuses primarily on modeling an enum using a reference table, but you may still use native Postgres enum types to help maintain data consistency in your database.
-You can always create a table with the values of a Postgres enum as shown in the :ref:`section below <create_enum_table_from_pg_enum>`.
+You can always choose to create a table with the values of a Postgres enum as shown in the :ref:`section below <create_enum_table_from_pg_enum>`.

 **Example:** Let’s say we have a database that tracks user information, and users may only have one of three specific